 We are constantly striving to ensure that the investments that we make represent good value for money to the consumer.
 As with all budgeting and forecasting for future investments, there is a degree of estimation required that is influenced by assumptions and the known risks as they are understood at the current point in time.
-We have taken a number of steps to ensure that the estimates for the proposed investments are as complete and accurate as possible and have applied a number of mechanisms designed to provide assurance of the costs.
+We have taken several steps to ensure that the estimates for the proposed investments are as complete and accurate as possible and have applied several mechanisms designed to provide assurance of the costs.

-Page 48 of 51

-© Scottish and Southern Electricity Networks

-Uncontrolled if Printed
+Page 50 of 53 © Scottish and Southern Electricity Networks Uncontrolled if Printed

-Table 20, below, summarises the mechanisms that we have employed across this Re-Opener.
+Table 21, below, summarises the mechanisms that we have employed across this Re-Opener.
 Individual Project Definitions and Justification papers contain more details on the specific application of these mechanisms for each project.